ShayHill/vim9-focalpoint/README.md

 ): string
 ~~~

-The same as above, but wraps each string argument in '%#string#' so that it can be directly inserted into a statusline string.
+The same as above, but wraps each string argument in `%#string#` so that it can be directly inserted into a statusline string.
 See `h: statusline` for instructions on building a statusline.

 ### Putting it all together